|

 But at that

-time every part of the region was under the influence of one
+time every portion of territory was under the influence of one

 or another city; trying to expand the control of a single